338th Bombardment Group: Air reserves

 The group was reconstituted in 1947 and activated in the reserves at Orchard Place Airport, Illinois on 12 June.
 It was assigned the 561st 562d and 563d Bombardment Squadrons.
 The 560th Bombardment Squadron, which was already active at Orchard Park, however, was not assigned to the group until the end of September.
 In October, the 42d Fighter Squadron was activated and assigned to the group.
-The group trained under the supervision of Air Defense Command (ADC)'s 141st AAF Base Unit (Reserve Training) (later the 2471st Air Force Reserve Flying Training Center), although it does not appear that it was fully manned or equipped.
+The group trained under the supervision of Air Defense Command (ADC)'s 141st AAF Base Unit (Reserve Training) (later the 2471st Air Force Reserve Flying Training Center).
+As the post war Air Force took shape, the National Guard was considered the first line of reserve.
+Reserve units got what was left over after National Guard units received facilities, equipment and aircraft.
+Aircraft were allotted to reserve units as a means of maintaining flying proficiency, not combat readiness.
+Aircraft assigned to the reserves were overwhelmingly trainers.

 In July 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
 In September 1948, the group's 561st Squadron moved to General Mitchell Field, Wisconsin, although it remained assigned to the group.
 The 338th was inactivated when ConAC reorganized its reserve units under the wing base organization system in June 1949.
-President Truman’s reduced 1949 defense budget also required reductions in the number of units in the Air Force, At O'Hare, the 338th Group and its squadrons were inactivated, and most of its personnel transferred to the 437th Troop Carrier Wing.
+President Truman’s reduced 1949 defense budget also required reductions in the number of units in the Air Force, The Air Force reorganized its operational reserve forces into 25 wings located at 23 reserve training centers, a reduction of 18 training centers.
+At O'Hare, the 338th Group and its squadrons were inactivated, and most of its personnel transferred to the 437th Troop Carrier Wing.
 The 561st Squadron in Wisconsin was also inactivated, but its inactivation temporarily ended reserve flying operations there.